cgveradi/house_martell_project/README.md

 ---

 ## 🛠 1.
+Multi-Tool Technical Implementation

+We executed this project using a full data stack to ensure cross-tool validation and robust insights.

+### 🐍 Python (EDA & Hypothesis Testing)

+- **Libraries**: Pandas, NumPy, Matplotlib, Seaborn.
+- **Process**: We performed deep-dive cleaning, handled nulls, and executed **Z-Tests for Proportions** and **T-Tests** for age/balance verification to ensure scientific accuracy.

+### 🗄️ SQL (KPI Calculation)

+- **Logic**: We utilized **Window Functions** (`LEAD`, `LAG`) to calculate the exact time-to-next-step and identify "Backward Movement" errors.
+- **Structure**: We built **Common Table Expressions (CTEs)** to organize the navigation data into sequential steps, allowing us to flag any instance where a user moved from a later step back to an earlier one.
+- **Validation**: Our SQL summaries provided a structured database layer that confirmed our Python findings, ensuring 100% data integrity.

+### 📊 Tableau (Visualization & Storytelling)

+- **Interactive Dashboards**: We built comparison charts to visualize Completion Rates against the ROI Threshold.
+- **Calculated Fields**: We engineered custom metrics in Tableau to create "Success Funnels" and "Friction Heatmaps" that clearly show where clients struggled.

+---

+## 🛠 2.
 EDA & Data Cleaning

-Before diving into the experiment results, we ensured the data was clean and understood the client base:
+Before analyzing the experiment, we ensured the data was clean and understood our client base:

-- **Data Consolidation**: Merged web traffic data and joined it with demographic and experiment rosters.
+- **Data Consolidation**: We merged web traffic data with demographic and experiment rosters into a master dataframe.
-- **Cleaning**: Handled "Unknown" genders and addressed missing values in age and balance columns.
+- **Cleaning**: We addressed "Unknown" genders and missing values in age and balance columns to prevent bias.
-- **Feature Engineering**: Segmented clients into **Age Bins** (Young, Middle, Senior) and **Tenure Bins** (New, Established, Long-standing).
+- **Feature Engineering**: We segmented clients into **Age Bins** (Young, Middle, Senior) and **Tenure Bins**.

 ### Key Demographic Findings:

 - **The Average Client**: 48 years old with 12 years of tenure at Vanguard.
 - **Segment Distribution**: 68% of the clients are "Mid-Career" or "Pre-Retirees."
-- **Logon Behavior**: High correlation (**0.99**) between logons and phone calls, suggesting that digital friction often forces users to seek human support.
+- **Logon Behavior**: We found a high correlation (**0.99**) between logons and phone calls, suggesting digital friction often leads to manual support needs.

 ---

-## 📊 2.
+## 📊 3.
 Performance Metrics (KPIs)

-We evaluated the design effectiveness through three primary KPIs:

 | KPI                          | Control (Traditional) | Test (New UI) | Result               |
 | :--------------------------- | :-------------------- | :------------ | :------------------- |